Last Updated on June 8, 2022

-We’re all too familiar with the tons of ways one can do an omelet, with a rainbow of veggies, mushrooms, deli meats, spices, and fancy sauces…etc. However sometimes going the “simple” way has its own charm.
+We’re all too familiar with the tons of ways one can do an omelet, with a rainbow of veggies, mushrooms, deli meats, spices, fancy sauces…etc. However, sometimes going the “simple” way has its own charm.
+Lebanese dried mint omelet recipe is simple yet quite delicious with mint flavor.

 And today, after having tried many amazing omelets, this simple omelet recipe is still my all-time favorite: eggs, dried mint powder and salt cooked with olive oil.
 This is an omelet that is common in Lebanese homes, and in our case our late grandmother used to make it for us on Saturdays when we were kids.